 As children, no one had to tell us to move.

-Your brain is getting wasted in terms of its capacity to grow via movement and the conscious use of the motor-sensory system.
-We are putting the brakes on our own evolutionary process in terms of the ability of our joints, the movement of our muscles, and the usefulness of our bones.
+Our brain is getting wasted in terms of its capacity to grow via movement and the conscious use of the motor-sensory system.
+We are in a way.
+Putting the brakes on our own evolutionary process in terms of the ability of our joints, the movement of our muscles, and the usefulness of our bones.

 When you have to closely pay attention to your movements with a conscious awareness, then you are engaging in the process of voluntary movement which is rather complex.